 Mihan Aromatics is a gender-neutral fragrance company by Fitzroy couple Joshua and Jules Mihan, who met 11 years ago at Parklife music festival.

-Designed and made in Australia using all natural ingredients and launched just last month, the perfumes are inspired by places of significance for the pair, both locally and overseas.
+Designed and made in Australia using all natural ingredients and launched in July, the perfumes are inspired by places of significance – locally and overseas – to the pair.

 “I grew up in the country and spent a lot of time outdoors,” says Joshua.
 “In our travels we were always seeking out beautiful aromas, whether it was in nature, in the bush, cutting flowers or travelling abroad in Sri Lanka, South or Central America.”